munificent/craftinginterpreters/book/superclasses.md

 ^code superclass-variable (2 before, 2 after)

 Creating a new lexical scope ensures that if we declare two classes in the same scope, each has as different local slot to store its superclass.
-We always name this hidden local variable "super", so if we didn't make a scope for each subclass, the variables would collide.
+Since we always name this variable "super", if we didn't make a scope for each subclass, the variables would collide.

 We name the variable "super" for the same reason we use "this" as the name of the hidden local variable that `this` expressions resolve to: "super" is a